Will a dehumidifier always collect water or will there be a time when it will stop?

 We could say the reason why the dehumidifier is still collecting water is because that is what it is supposed to do.
 But there is more to it than this!

-Here are some reasons why your unit keeps running for extended times:
+Here are some reasons why your unit keeps running for extended periods of time:

 The humidity is still high